 "Dumbbells wake up your muscles in the sense of activating more muscle fibers and challenging their stabilizers," says Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness on the NEOU App.
 This means you're never just working one muscle — all the surrounding muscles work together to help you lift the weight.

 And because dumbbells are unilateral (you hold one in each hand), you can use them in more varied ways than a barbell, Forzaglia says.

 But working out with dumbbells is a bit more complicated than just picking up a set and lugging it around.
 Form becomes even more important, as the added weight puts more stress on your muscles and joints compared to body-weight exercises.

 To help with all aspects of dumbbell training, the LIVESTRONG.com team joined forces with Forzaglia to create the 30-Day Dumbbell Challenge.

-We're starting our next session August 1, 2021, but you can begin any time you want.
+Our most recent session started August 1, 2021, but you can begin any time you want.
 This month-long, full-body program will help you master proper form for common exercises and build strength in all your major muscle groups.

 How the Dumbbell Challenge Works